Skip to content

 However, before our readers can analyze varying viewpoints, they must have the facts.

-This week's news is dominated by the extensive tariffs imposed by the Trump Administration.
-This writing presents our readers with just the facts on tariffs.
+In the last three weeks, the news has been dominated by the Trump Administration's elimination of diversity, equity, and inclusion initiatives.
+This writing presents our readers with just the facts on DEI.

 QUESTION: What do the initials D, E, and I in DEI mean?